Federal Pell Grant

 Additional information regarding Higher Education Grants and Scholarships may be found at: Ed Fund

-Cal Grants A, B, & C
+Cal Grants A, B, & C:

-Cal Grant A assists with tuition and fees for California residents at qualifying institutions offering baccalaureate degree programs.
-Awards may be held in reserve while attending a community college.
-There are two types of Cal Grant A awards
+Cal Grant A assists California residents at qualifying institutions.
+There are different types of Cal Grant A awards.

 Cal Grant B provides a living allowance and tuition and fee assistance for low-income students.
 Beginning with the sophomore year, this award also helps pay tuition and fees at a qualifying institution offering baccalaureate degree programs.
-There are two types of Cal Grant B awards:
+There are different types of Cal Grant B awards:

 Cal Grant C provides assistance with costs for occupational and vocational programs.
 Selections are based on financial need, vocational aptitude and enrollment in an eligible program at a California community or independent college or vocational school that is at least four months long.